ChiliSamsung/python-machine-learning-app/readme.txt

 make_dataset that took in a list of match IDs and outputted a list of our desired statistics.
 Everything before make_dataset was used to scrape and obtain the data that you see in the train txt file.

-PART 2: Making the mnodel
+PART 2: Making the model

 Next came creating the model.
 We created a Logistic Regression model but to do that, we had to parse our list of dictionaries into a csv file, which we did right after our data scraping code.
 Once we parsed our